-First Nations have been struggling under a 2% cap on annual funding increases for two decades.
-The cap did not keep pace with inflation or the needs of the fastest growing population in the country, forcing First Nations to try and do more and more with less and less.
-The result is a growing gap in the quality of life between First Nations people and Canada.
-This has not been good for First Nations or Canada.
-It was not consistent with the original nation-to-nation relationship based on partnership, mutual respect, mutual recognition and sharing.
+First Nations chiefs know that funding does not keep pace with inflation or the needs of the fastest growing population in the country, forcing First Nations to try and do more and more with less and less.
+The result was a growing gap in the quality of life between First Nations people and Canada.

-It’s time for a new, better approach.
+It’s time for a new, better approach, consistent with the original nation-to-nation relationship based on partnership, mutual respect, mutual recognition, and sharing.
 AFN National Chief Perry Bellegarde is working to close the gap in the quality of life between First Nations people and Canada, eliminating the funding gap, and establishing a new fiscal relationship with equitable escalators for ongoing funding.

 Through this work, a report and options for next steps will be presented to Chiefs-in-Assembly for review and further direction.
 Any recommendations from this work will not be binding.